Google Tag Manager on Shopify: Setup & Conversion Tracking

 Conclusion

 Start with tracking your core conversions - purchases are the most important, but don't forget about add-to-cart events and form submissions.
 Test everything thoroughly using GTM Preview mode.
-Then maintain your setup with regular audits to keep your data accurate as your business grows.
+Then maintain your setup with regular audits to keep your data accurate as your business grows and as Shopify continues to evolve its native tracking.

 Avoiding duplicate tracking is just as important as setting up tracking in the first place.
 Choose one method per platform and stick with it.
 Use Shopify's native integrations where they make sense, and use GTM for everything else.